Advertiser's Disclosure

 Special Exemption Handling for Tennessee

-Below is specific special handling of bankruptcy exemptions in Tennessee.
+Below is the specific special handling of bankruptcy exemptions in Tennessee.

 • Homestead: up to $7,500 for co-owning spouses filing jointly;